-Cogeneration Guarantees of Origin
+High-Efficiency Cogeneration Guarantees of Origin

-Preamble (39), Article 14 and annexes 2 and 10 of the Cogeneration Directive contains the major provisions relating to GOs.
+Preamble (39), Article 14 and annexes 2 and 10 of the Cogeneration Directive contain the major provisions relating to HEC GOs.
 These require Member States to put in place a system of GOs for highly-efficient cogeneration electricity.
 Member States must administer the system either themselves, or by appointing bodies independent of generation and distribution.

-Similar to GOs for renewables, GOs must be reliable, accurate, transparent, fraud-resistant and recognised by all Member States.
-In addition to the general requirements of GOs (which are slightly less detailed than for renewables), cogeneration GOs must also declare the lower caloric value of the fuel source for the electricity, specify the use of combined heat production, quantify the electricity and specify primary energy savings.
+Similar to GOs for renewables, HEC GOs must be reliable, accurate, transparent, fraud-resistant and recognised by all Member States.
+In addition to the general requirements of GOs (which are slightly less detailed than for renewables), high-efficiency cogeneration GOs must also declare the lower caloric value of the fuel source for the electricity, specify the use of combined heat production, quantify the electricity and specify primary energy savings.